Good Evening Everyone- There's Good News Tonight!

 Based on the incessant "horrible", "tragic", "sorrowful", "doom and gloom", 24 hour news services available today, anyone believing that there is actually an abundance of "good news" to be heard and seen is considered to be out of touch with reality.

 A few years ago, while I was ministering in an African nation, one of the young men from a remote village engaged me in conversation.
-Having never been very far outside his own village, and getting all of his information concerning life my country formed by mass media, he asked me if I was fearful of living in the USA.
+Having never been very far outside his own village, and getting all of his information concerning life in my country formed by mass media, he asked me if I was fearful of living in the USA.
 And then what he said next really surprised me, as he emphatically said, "I would never want to live in America!"

 Briefly stunned, amazed, and intrigued by such a statement, I inquired why he felt that way.